NotePlan/plugins/jgclark.Review/README.md

 ...
   review: {
     folderToStore: "Reviews" // will be created if necessary
-    foldersToIgnore: ["Templates", "Reviews", "Summaries"], // an array, which can be empty
+    foldersToIgnore: ["📋 Templates", "Reviews", "Summaries"], // an array of folder names, which can be empty
-    noteTypeTags: '#area,#project' // comma separated list of hashtags to indicate notes to include in this review system
+    noteTypeTags: ["#area", "#project"], // an array of hashtags to indicate notes to include in this review system
+    displayOrder: "alpha", // in '/project lists'  the sort options  are "due" date, "review" date or "alpha"
-    displayGroupedByFolder: true // in `/project lists` whether to group the notes by folder
+    displayGroupedByFolder: true, // in '/project lists' whether to group the notes by folder
-    displayOrder: 'alpha' // in `/project lists`  the sort options  are 'due', 'review' or 'alpha' ...
+    displayArchivedProjects: true,  // in '/project lists' whether to display project notes marked #archive

+...
 ```
 (This uses JSON5 format: ensure there are commas at the end of all that lines that need them.)

 ## To do
-- update the `/project lists` output to use a table view, _when then this is available in NotePlan_.
+- update the `/project lists` output to use a table view, _when then this is available in NotePlan_
-- add commands to help start projects, by automating some writing of the metadata
+- update the `/addProject` to use better date pickers, _when then this is available in NotePlan_
 - if NotePlan adds support  for frontmatter or YAML blocks, update the plugin to take advantage of them